Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 According to Schmidt, on Saturday, 10 May 1862, life for the men in the 47th Pennsylvania’s H Company continued to be one of preparation for encounter with the enemy.
 “Cpl.
 James J. Kacey [sic] was detailed to daily duty fixing cartridge boxes.”

-From mid-June through July, the 47th was ordered to Hilton Head, South Carolina where the men made camp before being housed in the Department of the South’s Beaufort District.
+From mid-June through July, the 47th was ordered to Hilton Head, South Carolina where the men made camp before being housed in the U.S. Department of the South’s Beaufort District.
 Picket duties north of the 3rd Brigade’s camp were commonly rotated among the regiments present there at the time, putting soldiers at increased risk from sniper fire while disease also remained a fearsome adversary.

 According to historian Samuel P. Bates, the men of the 47th “received the highest commendation from Generals Hunter and Brannan” for their “attention to duty, discipline and soldierly bearing” during this phase of service.
 On 20 August 1862, Private Robert H. Nelson was promoted to the rank of Corporal.